 There: I said it.
 Because I’m a life and success coach, I think people assume I have my thoughts straight 100% of the time, but as cheesy as it sounds, no one is perfect.
 We are all works in progress.
 I too am learning how to stop self-sabotaging.

 I don’t know if there is a “Sabotagers Anonymous”, the equivalent of the 12-step programme to help us overcome this, but if there was, I am sure it would be full.

 For me, I have noticed my self-sabotaging ways when it came to my food, fitness, and physique.
-After years of battling an eating disorder when I was younger , I am now someone who is so passionate about her health and wellbeing and wants to be in the best physical shape possible, so she can run around her crazy life with full energy.
+After years of battling an eating disorder when I was younger, I am now someone who is so passionate about her health and wellbeing.
+Someone who wants to be in the best physical shape possible, so she can run around her crazy life with full energy.

-I think that is one of the underlying issues and how to stop self-sabotaging.
+I think that is one of the underlying issues of how to stop self-sabotaging.
 There is a deep-running belief that we can’t possibly have it all, so rather than letting something mess it up, let’s be in control and mess it up ourselves.
-And who is to blame us, because society has brought us up with stories like “you can’t have your cake and eat it too”, that you “can’t have it all”, it’s “brains or beauty” but never both, or how we refer to someone as a “lucky bitch” if they have good looks, a rich husband, well-behaved kids, and big house.
+And who is to blame us, because society has brought us up with stories like “you can’t have your cake and eat it too”.
+Telling us that you “can’t have it all”, it’s “brains or beauty” but never both.
+Or how we refer to someone as a “lucky bitch” if they have good looks, a rich husband, well-behaved kids, and a big house.

 I had a similar conversation with a friend of mine the other week who said that she is kind of waiting for something bad to happen to her in her business because it hasn’t yet.
 There’s that assumption!
 Something bad is going to happen because, well… it just does, doesn’t it!